rafaefarrukh/eX/README.md

 - code chunks names = X/Y/Z, where X = H1 abv, Y = H2 abv, Z = H3 name
 - semesters = sx.y, where x = {0,1,2,...,8}, y = {0,5}
 - programs = xyz, where x = {ma,mi,sp}, y = {1,2}, z = {c,e}

-The important datasets involved are:

-- external:
-  - courses (csv) = details of all courses offered (offline copy from google sheets)
-  - programs (csv) = details of all programs offered (offline copy from google sheets)
-  - degree_details (pdf) = presentation explaining FCCU undergraduate degree
-- internal:
-  - grades (data frame) = grading system
-- evaluated:
-  - timeline (reactive) =  semester details based on yd_sem, yd_yr
-  - user_data (reactive) = details of all courses based on timeline, sx.y, xyz
-  - user_overview (reactive) = credit and gpa distribution based on timeline, user_data, sx.y, xyz
-  - sx.y (reactive) = courses and grades taken in that semester.
-Uses rhandsontable to interact with user
-- export/import:
-  - export (csv) = all user inputs that are to be exported to "import"
-  - import (reactive) = all user inputs that are to be imported from "export"